venu-shastri/microservices/elk.md

 -   **beats**: processes events sent by  [Beats](https://www.elastic.co/downloads/beats).

 #### Filters
 Filters are intermediary processing devices in the Logstash pipeline.
 Combine filters with conditionals to perform an action on an event if it meets certain criteria.
-Some useful filters include:
+-   **grok**: parse and structure arbitrary text.
+Grok is currently the best way in Logstash to parse unstructured log data into something structured and queryable.
+With 120 patterns built-in to Logstash, it’s more than likely you’ll find one that meets your needs!
+-   **mutate**: perform general transformations on event fields.
+You can rename, remove, replace, and modify fields in your events.
+-   **drop**: drop an event completely, for example,  _debug_  events.
+-   **clone**: make a copy of an event, possibly adding or removing fields.
+-   **geoip**: add information about geographical location of IP addresses (also displays amazing charts in Kibana!)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNjM0ODY1ODYsOTI5MjA2NzA0XX0=
+eyJoaXN0b3J5IjpbMTkzNTU5NTk3Myw5MjkyMDY3MDRdfQ==
 -->